An Architect’s Guide to Salesforce Integration

 Adjust and iterate

-If you’re like me, and you happen to have read this far, then you’re likely someone who loves to learn and expand your skill set.
-I’ve been at Unito for 3 years and I’m still learning new ways of using the platform.
+If you’re like me, and you happen to have read this far, then you’re someone who loves to learn and expand your skill set.
+I’ve been at Unito for three years and I’m still learning new ways to use the platform.
 In my case, I realized that a synced field doesn’t always have to be linked to the same field type in your other connected tool.
-A label or tag in one Salesforce object doesn’t need to link with a label or tag in a Jira issue, for example.
-Instead, you could link it to the issue status or assignee if that’s what the information in the original label contains.

 In your case, it’s always safe to begin with pre-populated field mappings, but once you’ve seen what a no-code platform can do for your workflow, you can experiment, add new field mappings, remove redundant ones, and configure them on a deeper level.
 Or you can try adding new flows and connections as you ramp up your skill set.